adamstankiewicz/adamstankiewicz/README.md

 I'm a product-minded full-stack software engineer with a strong focus on frontend development, design systems, and human-centered design.
 I enjoy solving complex problems with elegant, scalable solutions and love working at the intersection of user experience and engineering.

-- 🛠️ Led frontend architecture and design systems across large-scale projects, including the open-source Open edX platform used by 50M+ learners worldwide
+- 🛠️ Led frontend architecture and design systems for large-scale projects, including the open-source Open edX platform, which serves 50M+ learners worldwide
-- ⚙️ Comfortable across the stack, with a strong emphasis on building intuitive, high-quality user interfaces
+- ⚙️ Comfortable across the stack, with a strong emphasis on building high quality, user-friendly interfaces
-- 🧭 Currently focused on growing as a technical leader and deepening my expertise in interface design and architecture
+- 🧭 Focused on growing as a technical leader, refining my skills in interface design and fostering cross-functional collaboration
 - ✈️ Private pilot and aircraft owner (Cessna 172), proud Australian Cattle Dog owner, and passionate about thoughtful product development
-- 💬 Let’s talk about maintainable systems, cross-functional collaboration, or improving developer experience
+- 💬 Let’s talk about creating scalable, maintainable systems and driving cross-functional collaboration to enhance both user and developer experience